 Auto rebalancing that we did in March 2020 added between 1% and 1.9% in extra returns for our clients.

 Stockspot is an Roboadvisor based in Sydney, Australia.
-Stockspot learns about your personal situation and investing preferences, and then uses this to assign you a custom portfolio built using Exchange Traded Funds with exposure to Stocks, Bonds and Gold.
+Stockspot learns about your personal situation and investing preferences from a questionaire, and then uses this to assign you a custom portfolio built using Exchange Traded Funds with exposure to Stocks, Bonds and Gold.
 Assets are held in your name, under your HIN and are fully CHESS sponsored.
 Stockspot has a focus on broad diversification, automation and on keeping fees low – although there are fees and you need to carefully consider them as they do add up and will erode your performance over time – its worth comparing a few alternatives including what it might cost you in brokerage if you DIY.

-Having said that – if we are dealing with significant sums of money and you enjoy investing and creating your own portfolios, then you may simply be better off in terms of total fees to go straight to the horses mouth, and purchase these ETFs outright through a discount Broker such as Pearler.
+Having said that – if we are dealing with significant sums of money and you enjoy investing and creating your own portfolios, then you may simply be better off in terms of total fees to go build a portfolio through an online such as Pearler.
 If in doubt, you should seek financial advice from a qualified, independent financial advisor, and read as much information as possible to educate yourself.

 Financial Disclaimer: CaptainFI is NOT a financial advisor and does not hold an AFSL.
 This is not financial Advice!